brianadams2337/containerstore-demo/.changeset/thin-ducks-enjoy.md

 '@scayle/storefront-boilerplate-nuxt': minor
 ---

-[Basket] Display subscription data of basket items.
+[Basket] To improve transparency and provide users with more information about their subscriptions, subscription details are now displayed on each subscription-relevant basket item.